Are you planning to start your e-commerce store online?

 - Allows CSV import

 Magento caters to medium to large size businesses.
-It allows you to add different variety and more complex products like configurable, bundled, downloadable and virtual products.
+It allows you to add different variations and more complex products like configurable, bundled, downloadable and virtual products.
+Key Features:

 - Easy product management